-Knowledge Has highly specialised knowledge of the diversity of actors and stakeholders, their interaction and competition, and ✓ a thorough understanding of the importance of coordination between different levels in the humanitarian system.
-Skills Has demonstrated the ability to listen to beneficiaries and stakeholders and taking into account their considerations, to communicate humanitarian expertise and research findings in a structured, intelligible way to specialists and non-specialists in a multi-cultural humanitarian setting. ✓ Has the ability to cultivate relations of sensitive respect in terms of cultural and gender diversity and to cooperate in a quest for mutual benefit or compromise.
-Responsibility Involves partners and team members in different levels of decision-making and acts responsible and accountable & autonomy concerning own decisions.
-1 Actively contributes to team building, a balanced distribution of work, and fostering a good atmosphere and Y cohesion in group projects in an effort to achieve the common goal.
-HAQF - Service to crisis-affected people Knowledge Has highly specialised knowledge and critical understanding of the impact of various humanitarian action , interventions on the needs and rights of crisis-affected people and their interaction with interests of relevant actors \checkmark in a certain professional regional context.
-Skills Specialised problem-solving skills combining interdisciplinary knowledge and understanding of the range of needs and capabilities of crisis-affected people in a certain regional context toward relevant, evidence-based solutions for \checkmark effective response.
-Responsibility Learns from past experiences, identifies opportunities to overcome humanitarian dilemmas and proposes new work & autonomy methods for increased efficiency, effectiveness and stakeholder accountability in complex and unpredictable \checkmark humanitarian environments.
+Colla Has demonstrated the ability to act on decisions made.
+Has adopted a reflective practice analysing personal learning goals and ways to achieve them.
+Stimulates the involvement and development of team members and partners to achieve a successful humanitarian project.
+Fx x х X knowledge Has highly specialised knowledge of the diversity of actors and stakeholders, their interaction and competition, and a thorough understanding of the importance of coordination between different levels in the humanitarian system. fx fx fx fx х x х skills Has demonstrated the ability to listen to beneficiaries and stakeholders and taking into account their considerations, communicate humanitarian expertise and research findings in a structured, intelligible way to specialists and non-specialists in a multi-cultural humanitarian setting.
+Has the ability to cultivate relations of sensitive respect in terms of cultural and gender diversity and to cooperate in a quest for mutual benefit or compromise. Х x X competence Involves partners and team members in different levels of decision-making and acts responsible and accountable concerning own decisions.
+Actively contributes to team building, a balanced distribution of work, and fostering a good fx х х х x х X atmosphere and cohesion in group projects in an effort to achieve the common goal.
+Ser vice to crisis-affected people - Has highly specialised knowledge and critical understanding of х Х x the impact of various humanitarian action interventions on the ه needs and rights of crisis-affected people and their interaction ledg with interests of relevant actors in a certain professional knowledge regional context. ~ Specialised problem-solving skills combining interdisciplinary Х х х Х x knowledge and understanding of the range of needs and capabilities of crisis-affected people in a certain regional context toward relevant, evidence-based solutions for skills effective response.
+8 Learns from past experiences, identifies opportunities to Х х x x Х ээ overcome humanitarian dilemmas and proposes new work eter methods for increased efficiency, effectiveness and competence stakeholder accountability in complex and unpredictable humanitarian environments.